 Om bidragsyterne

-Bidyadhar Subudhi is the director of the National Institute of Technology Warangal and professor at the Indian Institute of Technology Goa, India.
-His research interests span robust and adaptive control systems and their applications to power systems and smart grids.
-He serves as technical committee member of the IEEE Intelligent Control Group, and steering committee member of the Asian Control Association, and was awarded the Outstanding Leadership Award for Bio-inspired Computing (IEEE Computer Society) 2023.
+Bidyadhar Subudhi is the Director of the National Institute of Technology Warangal and is currently on deputation from the Indian Institute of Technology Goa, where he is a Professor in the School of Electrical Sciences.
+He was a recipient of the Outstanding Leadership Award by the IEEE Computer Society, Bioinspired Computing, in 2022.
+He is a Fellow of the Indian National Academy of Engineering, the Asia-Pacific Artificial Intelligence Association, the IET, and the Industry Academy of the International Artificial Intelligence Industry Alliance.
+His research interests include systems and control, applications of power electronics and control to power systems, microgrids, and electric vehicles.
+He has supervised 44 PhD theses.
 Pravat Kumar Ray is a professor at the Department of Electrical Engineering, National Institute of Technology Rourkela, India.
-He has more than 20 years of experience in research on estimation and filtering in power systems, power quality, hybrid AC/DC grids, solar irradiance forecasting and renewable Integration.
-He received the excellent research paper award of CSEE Journal of Power and Energy System in 2021.
-Vinod Khadkikar is professor in the Electrical Engineering Department at Khalifa University, Abu Dhabi, UAE.
+From January 2016 to June 2017, he was a postdoctoral fellow at Nanyang Technological University, Singapore.
+He has more than 20 years of experience in research on estimation and filtering in power systems, power quality, hybrid AC/DC grids, solar irradiance forecasting and renewable integration.
+He received the excellent research paper award of the CSEE Journal of Power and Energy System in 2021 and the best research paper award for the Journal of Modern Power System and Clean Energy in 2022.
+Vinod Khadkikar is a professor in the Electrical Engineering Department at Khalifa University, Abu Dhabi, UAE.
 From December 2008 to March 2010, he was a postdoctoral fellow at the University of Western Ontario, Canada, and in 2010, a visiting professor at MIT, Cambridge, USA.
-His research interests include applications of power electronics in distribution systems and renewable energy resources, grid interconnection, power quality, active power filters and electric vehicles.
+He is an IEEE Fellow and a prominent lecturer for the IEEE Industry Applications Society.
+He also serves as Co-Editor-in-Chief of IEEE Transactions on Industrial Electronics.
+His research interests include the application of power electronics in distribution systems and renewable energy resources, grid interconnection, power quality, active power filters, and electric vehicles.